A contact McKay correspondence for links of simple singularities: Introduction

-\emph{(2) The differentials are structurally identical}.
-Take good Reeb orbits $\alpha$ and $\beta$ with $\mu_{\CZ}(\alpha)-\mu_{\CZ}(\beta)=1$, and take orientable critical points $p$ and $q$ of orbifold Morse $f$ with $\text{ind}_f(p)-\text{ind}_f(q)=1$.
-Now compare Here, $\mathcal{M}(p, q)$ is the space of negative gradient paths $x$ from $p$ to $q$, and $\Gamma_x$ is the local isotropy group at any point on the path $x$, whose order divides $|\Gamma_p|$.
-Both $\epsilon\in\{\pm1\}$ quantities come from choices of orientations in each setting and are well defined because $\alpha$ and $\beta$ are good, and because $p$ and $q$ are orientable.
+Here, $\mathcal{M}(p, q)$ is the space of negative gradient paths $x$ from $p$ to $q$, and $\Gamma_x$ is the local isotropy group at any point on the path $x$, whose order divides $|\Gamma_p|$.
+Both $\epsilon\in\{\pm1\}$ quantities come from choices of orientations in each setting and are well-defined because $\alpha$ and $\beta$ are good, and because $p$ and $q$ are orientable.

 The similarities of both boundary operators as \emph{weighted} counts of moduli spaces reflect the parallels between the breaking and gluing of the two theories: a single broken gradient path or building may serve as the limit of \emph{multiple} ends of a 1-dimensional moduli space in either setting.
+For a thorough treatment of why these signed counts generally produce a differential that squares to zero, see \cite[Theroem 5.1]{CH} (in the orbifold case) and \cite[\S 4.3]{HN} (in the contact case). \\